-Centre for Contemporary Chinese Studies academics awarded Australian Research Council Discovery Project grant.News
+Centre for Contemporary Chinese Studies

-The Centre for Contemporary Chinese Studies (CCCS) plays a vital role in shaping an Australian approach to the study of contemporary China, and serves as a significant source of research-based information on China, Chinese societies and Chinese economies in the 21st century.
+CCCS was established in the Asia Institute in the Faculty of Arts in 2013, with a focus on research and engagement.
+The Centre plays a vital role in shaping an Australian approach to the study of contemporary China and serves as a significant source of research-based information on China, Chinese societies and Chinese economies in the 21st century.

-Study with us
+Study with Us

-As The University of Melbourne’s hub for Chinese Studies, the Centre provides students with an interdisciplinary, collaborative and rigorous research environment in which to pursue their interests.
-Addressing the challenges and opportunities of the Asian Century necessitates closer understanding of and partnership with China on a number of fronts.
+As the University of Melbourne’s hub for Chinese Studies, the Centre provides students with an interdisciplinary, collaborative and rigorous research environment to pursue their interests.
+Addressing the challenges and opportunities of the Asian Century necessitates a closer understanding of and partnership with China on a number of fronts.
 Understanding contemporary China is part of defining the contours of economic cooperation, such as through trade and investment and taxes; political collaboration such as effective diplomacy and sustainable security; and social connection through building peer-to-peer linkages and addressing shared social challenges such as an ageing population.

 The Centre welcomes enquiries from graduate students with the requisite analytical skills in the social sciences who wish to pursue PhD thesis topics on contemporary China’s economy, politics, society and environment.
 Our team of early career and established researchers can supervise students on topics including economic development, public finance, public administration, governance, trade and security, social policy (health, education, housing), urbanisation (land use, zoning, rural-to-urban migration), agricultural development, environmental management and other topics.

-Initial enquiries should be directed to email@example.com.
+Enquiries should be directed to email@example.com.